In Rome, Uncollected Trash Festers In Scorching Heat

 The artwork and monumental sites of ancient and Baroque Rome have long overwhelmed — metaphorically — visitors' senses.
 Today, with the miasma of tons of putrescent trash emanating during the summer's scorching hot spells, the risk is literal.

-The problem is putting increasing pressure on Rome's City Hall, as its leaders with the anti-establishment 5-Star Movement are criticized for how they manage the Italian capital.
+The problem is putting increasing pressure on Rome's City Hall, as its leaders with the antiestablishment Five Star Movement are criticized for how they manage the Italian capital.

 "Trash all over"